 • Healthy cooking demonstrations and more

-Students must enroll in the Healthy Carolina section of University 101 in the fall semester, and University 290G, a one-credit-hour course, in the spring semester.
+Students must enroll in the Healthy Carolina section of University 290, a one-credit hour course, in the fall semester.

 Any student with an interest in immersing themselves in a lifestyle of wellness through educational programming developed around a holistic concept of wellness should join this community if able to meet program requirements.
 While the Arnold School of Public Health is the academic partner of the HCWC, students are not required to pursue a public health or related degree to be considered for residence.
 To apply, students must submit a housing application and an HCWC application online at www.vip.sc.edu.

 For more information, e-mail Alissa Thebarge at firstname.lastname@example.org, or call 803-777-1650.